Making the interior journey into authenticity and wholeness is not easy. But could we also be making it even more difficult than it has to be?

 Like, you know you can just reset.
 Yes, you made a mistake.
 You know you fell down, you screwed up, but this very moment, or this next moment – every moment is a chance for you to just start again.
 We can start afresh.
 You don't have to be burdened by what had happened just before that.
 It's natural to fall when you're learning, you know?

-And the rest of the day as so much better.
+And the rest of the day was so much better.
 So, sometimes when we have fallen and we have disappointed ourselves, just like if it was another person – like a child perhaps, or you know, our own child maybe, who has disappointed us or has fallen short in some way.
-Or maybe, you know, they messed up and they don't need another person to tell them how much, how much wrong they've done, right?
+Or maybe, you know, they messed up and they don't need another person to tell them how much wrong they've done, right?

 They don't need a reminder.
-They know that they need tenderness and kindness and encouragement.
+They know that.
+They need tenderness and kindness and encouragement.
 And that's the same thing for us.
 So, we are with ourselves 24/7, and the voice in our head is a voice that we hear the most.
 If we can learn to be more compassionate and kind and comforting when we most need it – and that's usually when we have fallen short – we would do so much better on this interior journey.
 You know, it would make this journey a lot less painful.
 So, that's the first way we tend to sabotage ourselves without knowing; when we treat ourselves with contempt – when we are unnecessarily harsh and critical with ourselves.

 [00:09:52] 2.
 UNREALISTIC EXPECTATIONS